Skip to content

 • Personalized cross-disciplinary training to strengthen their capacity to design and implement research that impacts African American children and families.

-• Personalized mentoring from experienced researchers who will create an Individual Development Plan (IDP) for success.
+• An experienced researcher mentor who will create an Individual Development Plan (IDP) for success.

 • Opportunity to contribute to the evidence base through peer-reviewed manuscripts and scientific presentations.